-Now that you've launched your first TimescaleDB instance and accessed your database, it's time to create your first hypertable.
+When you have launched your first TimescaleDB instance and accessed your database, you can create your first hypertable.
 Hypertables are the heart of TimescaleDB and are what allows TimescaleDB to work so effectively with time-series data.

-A hypertable is an abstraction over all chunks which hold time-series data.
-Hypertables enable you to query and access data from all the chunks as if it's in a single table.
-This is because commands made to the hypertable automatically propagate changes down to all of the chunks belonging to that hypertable.
+A hypertable is an abstraction layer over chunks that hold time-series data.
+Hypertables allow you to query and access data from all the chunks as if they were in a single table.
+This is because commands issued to the hypertable are applied to all of the chunks that belong to that hypertable.

-Hypertables and chunks enable superior performance for shallow and wide queries common in real-time monitoring, as well as deep and narrow queries, common in time-series analysis.
+Hypertables and chunks enable superior performance for shallow and wide queries, like those used in real-time monitoring.
+They are also good for deep and narrow queries, like those used in time-series analysis.

-You can also interact with chunks individually if needed, but they will be created
+You can interact with chunks individually if you need to, but chunks are created

 automatically based on the